mygrexit/docker-vnc-helden-software-container/README.md

 ## Usage with docker-compose

 I prefer using docker-compose for my containers.
 I also use [**traefik**](https://github.com/traefik/traefik) which creates a reverse proxy and a basic authentication.
 Feel free to adjust it to your needs.
+Please note that I don't have any exposed ports in my example since it's proxied.

 ```
 version: '3.1'